byrahmadi/byrahmadi/README.md

 - 👋 Hi, I’m @byrahmadi
 - 👀 I’m interested in Law and Technology
 - 🌱 I’m currently learning CyberLaw & CyberSecurity
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: IG @byrahmadi
+- 📫 How to reach me is on Instagram @byrahmadi

 <!---
 byrahmadi/byrahmadi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.